shreyas-makes/editnext-plugin/README.md

   - Overall editing effort (AI-generated)
   - Grammar and language errors
   - Readability and complexity
-- **Interactive Results View** with sortable columns and one-click navigation
+- **Interactive Dashboard** with sortable columns and one-click navigation
 - **Frontmatter Integration** to automatically add scores to your documents
 - **Customizable Weights** to emphasize the factors that matter most to you
+- **Folder Targeting** to analyze specific sections of your vault
+- **Exclude Folders** to skip specific subfolders from analysis
+- **Dashboard as Home Page** option to see your editing priorities on startup

 ## 📋 How It Works

 1. Select which documents to analyze (your entire vault or a specific folder)
 2. EditNext processes each document through multiple analysis engines
-3. View results in a beautiful, interactive table sorted by editing priority
+3. View results in a beautiful, interactive dashboard sorted by editing priority
 4. Click any document to open it and start editing where it matters most

 ## 🔧 Installation